 Birthplace: Mount Vernon, New York, United States of America

-Richard Vincent "Dick" Van Patten is an American actor, businessman, and animal welfare advocate, best known for his role as patriarch Tom Bradford on the television sitcom Eight is Enough.
-He began work as a child actor and was successful on the New York stage, appearing in more than a dozen plays as a teenager.
-He later starred in numerous television roles including the long running CBS television series, Mama and Young Dr. Malone.
-Later, he would star or co-star in many feature films including Mel Brooks' Robin Hood: Men in Tights, Charlton Heston's Soylent Green and the Academy Award-winning Charly.
-Van Patten is the founder of Natural Balance Pet Foods and National Guide Dog Month. ...more
+Richard Vincent Van Patten (December 9, 1928 – June 23, 2015) was an American actor, businessman, and animal welfare advocate, whose career spans seven decades of television.
+He was best known for his role as patriarch Tom Bradford on the ABC television comedy-drama Eight Is Enough.
+Van Patten began work as a child actor and was successful on the New York stage, appearing in more than a dozen plays as a teenager.
+He worked in radio, on Duffy's Tavern.
+He later starred in numerous television roles including the long-running CBS television series, "Mama" and Young Doctor Malone.
+Later, he would star or co-star in many feature films, including Charly, Mel Brooks's Robin Hood: Men in Tights and ...more on Wikipedia